7 Sprint Goal Patterns for Building Great Teams, Part One

 Imagine playing a video game with such incredible graphics and inspiring dynamics that, before you knew it, hours had passed.
 You know that at the end of the game your hero will meet a final foe, who you will eventually vanquish after a tough match-up.
 But after so many hours of play, you start to discover irritating aspects of the game – there aren’t any mid-level foes, side-quests, options, missions, any badges or achievements.
 Moreover, it says you’ve got forty hours before the end of the world, but you don’t have any sense of how far you can go with the remaining time.
 What would be your motivation to keep playing that game?

-Welldefined software development process is as important as proper game design.
+A well-defined software development process is just as important as proper game design.
 Challenging problems, exciting technologies and innovative frameworks won’t elevate your team’s motivation without sidebar elements to mark progress, like well-defined interim missions and regular feedback from clients.

-“Sprint Goal” is a practice that originated in Scrum.
-After more than five years of personal experience using Scrum, I thought that a team’s goal has to sound pragmatic.
+The “Sprint Goal” is a practice that originated in Scrum.
+After more than five years of personal experience using Scrum, I learned that a team’s Sprint Goal has to sound pragmatic.

 Sprint Goal: Complete Five User Stories and Fix All Production Bugs